tickrates/docs/README.md

 # Tickrates Server Optimization Guides

-Tickrates is an open-source technical index for Minecraft server owners, administrators, and developers.
+Tickrates is an in-progress technical index with helpful guides for Minecraft server owners, administrators, and developers.

 ---